How is tuition assistance determined?

 My family is not Catholic.
 Do we still qualify for tuition assistance?

 Yes.
-Tuition assistance is available to all who qualify.
+Tuition assistance is available to all who qualify based on financial need.

 If parents are separated/divorced and filing separately, will both incomes be counted?

-Should both parents assume or have financial responsibility for the student’s education, the income of both parents is considered.
-If separated or divorced, each financially responsible parent, step-parent or guardian must complete a separate tuition assistance packet.
+Should both parents assume or have financial responsibility for the student’s education with a documented custody agreement, the income of both parents is considered.
+If separated or divorced, each financially responsible parent, step-parent, or guardian must complete a separate tuition assistance packet.

 When should I submit the FACTS Student Aid Form & supporting documentation?

-Please refer to the Tuition Assistance Timeline & Checklist.
 All deadlines are critical and must be met in order to be considered for tuition assistance.
-Incomplete applications are reviewed at a later date.
-FACTS will contact you with any needed documentation to complete your application.
+Please refer to the Tuition Assistance Timeline & Checklist for deadlines.
+Incomplete applications are reviewed at a later date and may be limited in the size of award.
+FACTS will contact you directly with any needed documentation to complete your application.

 Do you give any athletic or academic scholarships?